xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 path, since by default the Eclipse Embedded CDT debug plug-ins search for the executable in this location." %}

+### Test

-To check if QEMU starts, use the following command:
+To check if QEMU starts, use something like:

 ```
 C:\Users\ilg>C:\Users\ilg\AppData\Roaming\xPacks\qemu-arm\xpack-qemu-arm-2.8.0-7\bin\qemu-system-gnuarmeclipse.exe" --version